UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/data/README.md

 To see an example of how you might parse this file, see this [TypeScript example](https://github.com/AWaffleInc/rubot/blob/dd42c7afcdf1b6ff451d29d3727e740f15e90f70/src/Data.ts#L172) and [corresponding types declaration](https://github.com/AWaffleInc/rubot/blob/dd42c7afcdf1b6ff451d29d3727e740f15e90f70/src/definitions/MiscInterfaces.ts#L6).

+> [!NOTE]
+> I do not have data from SET, and I do not have plans to create a scraper to gather SET data.
+If you need this data, you'll need to find your own way to obtain it.

 ### Courses TSV File
 > [!WARNING]
 > The scraped information is **not** guaranteed to be complete or accurate, so please use at your own risk.
 Additionally parsing may need to be done.